suizokukan/pimydoc/README.md

 	usage: pimydoc.py [-h] [--sourcepath SOURCEPATH] [--docsrcfile DOCSRCFILE] [--verbose {0,1,2}] [-vv] [-vvv] [--version] [--remove]
-	                  [--securitymode]
+	                  [--securitymode] [--downloadpimydoc]

-	Pimydoc project, v.0.1.2

 	optional arguments:
       -h, --help            show this help message and exit --sourcepath SOURCEPATH
                             source path of the code (default:
-	                        /Users/admin/pimydoc)
+                            /home/suizokukan/projets/pimydoc/pimydoc)
       --docsrcfile DOCSRCFILE
                             source documentation file name (default:
-	                        /Users/admin/pimydoc/pimydoc)
+                            /home/suizokukan/projets/pimydoc/pimydoc/pimydoc)
       --verbose {0,1,2}     degree of verbosity of the output.
 0 : only the error messages; 1 : all messages except debug messages; 2 :
                             all messages, including debug messages; See also the -vv and -vvv options. (default: 1)
       -vv                   verbosity set to 1 (all messages except debug messages). (default: False)
       -vvv                  verbosity set to 2 (all messages, including debug messages). (default: False)
       --version, -v         show the version and exit --remove, -r          Remove every pimydoc line in all the files of the source directory (default: False)
-	  --securitymode, -s    Security mode : backup files created by Pimydoc are not deleted (default: False)
+      --securitymode, -s    Security mode : backup files created by Pimdoc are not deleted (default: False)
+      --downloadpimydoc     download a default pimydoc file in the current directory and exit (default: False)

 #(7) history / future versions

+##v 0.1.9(beta) (2016_09_08) : fixed issue #002, --downloadpimydoc option

+    • rewrite_new_targetfile : a new exception is caught (UnicodeDecodeError)
+      when reading a binary file
+    • --downloadpimydoc option : the function download_default_pimydoc()
+      downloads from the default "pimydoc" file.

+    • updated the documentation

+    • unittests : 2 tests (passed)
+    • raw Pylint invocation : 10.0/10.0 for all scripts.
+    • version packaged and sent to Pypi (https://pypi.python.org/pypi/Pimydoc)

 ##v 0.1.8(beta) (2016_09_07) : fixed issue #001

     • rewrite_new_targetfile() : fixed the way a linefeed is added to a docline